cbonfa/eachtility/README.md

 # Eachtility

-Extra versions of the each command
+Variations of the "each" command

 ## Installation